sams-tom/GaviaSciTools/README.md

 Gavia-Science-Tools
 ==============================

-A collection of toolls to process and analyse data from Teledyne Gvaia Offshore Surveyor
+A collection of tools to process and analyse data from Teledyne Gvaia Offshore Surveyor

+I am having issues when developing the functions used to process that data.
+If I make changes in the src folder thne I need to run

+    python setup.py clean --all
+    python setup.py develop

 Project Organization
 ------------